Families as Mentors

 5) To recognize and acknowledge biases, beliefs, and attitudes and how these may affect the client/family-clinician relationship.

-Discussion sessions are also held with trainees and faculty mentors to share and reflect on the FAM Program experiences and discuss readings.
+Discussion sessions are also held with fellows and faculty mentors to share and reflect on the FAM Program experiences and discuss readings.